 While practitioners and other professionals can support children’s development and wellbeing individually, they can achieve so much more by working together.
 ‘Parent’ is used throughout the document to refer to parents, carers and guardians.

 Action for every child

 Writing down observations and sharing reports do not help children.
 Practitioners need to listen to the child, talk with each other and then plan together.
 Working together can make a difference.

 Some children need extra help for a while as they grow and develop – for example, with their communication.

 Other children may have long-term developmental needs.
 Some families may struggle and need support.
 Whatever the circumstances, sensitive early intervention can make a big difference.
 Children develop rapidly between the ages of two and three – practitioners need to be quick to support and identify help where it is needed.

-Further information as to what you can expect in Early Years is included in the document attached below.
+Further information as to what you can expect in Early Years is included in the documents attached below.